dlukes/eaf-to-paula/README.md

 the corpus to be consistently searchable, but you can turn it off with the `-W` option.

+Another useful option is `-u` for **"untrimming"** `ANNOTATION_VALUE`s: it adds a single space character at the start and end of each annotation string.
+This makes searching for words easier and more consistent in transcripts which are not tokenized on the word-level.

 # Limitations

 No metadata files (at the corpus or document level) are currently being